melWiss/eazy_router/eazy_router/README.md

 # EazyRouter Documentation

 EazyRouter is a flexible and easy-to-use navigation package for Flutter that leverages code generation to simplify route management.
 This documentation will guide you through the key features and usage of EazyRouter.
+For a live example please check [this page](https://melwiss.github.io/eazy_router).

 ## Table of Contents